 Here are a few of the more important elements you want to look for and understand in locum tenens staffing contracts:

 Carte blanche authority: It is always best to know in advance if the locum tenens agency that you sign with is contractually allowed to present your employment information to all interested parties, with or without your permission.
 For some medical professionals, prior consent is not that important; for others it is.
 The important issue is that you know what the agency is allowed to do.

 Exclusive versus Non-Exclusive Clauses: You will want to know, in advance of signing, if you are allowed to work with other hiring agencies or if you are prohibited from doing so.
 Some locum tenens agencies will allow you to work with as many hiring agencies as you wish, while others will not.
 It is important that you know which option you signing on for.

-Cancelation clause: You want to know if an employment opportunity can be cancelled for no reason or if notification required?
+Cancelation clause: You want to know if an employment opportunity can be cancelled for no reason or if is notification required.
 The general industry standard is 30 days, starting from the signing of the contract.
-Some companies, like Mint Physician Staffing require only 14 days notice
+Some companies--like Mint Physician Staffing--require only 14 days notice

 Similar restrictions include prohibiting physicians and mid-level providers from accepting contracts with other agencies.
 For example, if a provider learns about an opportunity—whether it is accepted or not—and that same contract comes up later, the provider can only sign on with the agency that introduced the opportunity.

 Compensation and Insurance: Providers should ask about the locum tenens agency payment schedules before accepting a contract.
 You should also inquire about payment services such as direct deposit and tax withholding.